David Lee Roth: Solo career and commercial success: 1985–1991

 In January 1988, Roth released Skyscraper, a more experimental LP featuring the hit single "Just Like Paradise".
 Co-produced by Roth and Steve Vai under the working title "Cliffhanger", Skyscraper peaked at No. 6 on the Billboard album chart and ultimately sold two million copies in the US.
 Soon after Skyscrapers release, Sheehan left Roth's band due to musical differences.
 He was replaced in time for the album's support tour with bassist Matt Bissonette (drummer Gregg Bissonette's brother).
 The international Skyscraper Tour arena was a major production featuring, at different points during each concert, Roth surfing above the audience on a surfboard suspended from an arena's rafters, and lowered into the center of each arena in a descending boxing ring.
 Both parts of the stage show were featured in the "Just Like Paradise" music video.
-The show also featured the band in a calypso segment playing Caribbean steel drums and in an unplugged segment where the band performed acoustic covers of old rock and roll songs.
+The show featured the band in a calypso segment playing Caribbean steel drums and in an unplugged segment where the band performed acoustic covers of old rock and roll songs.
 Following the tour for Skyscraper, Vai left Roth's band to pursue a solo career and record and tour with Whitesnake.

 Roth hired 19-year-old guitar virtuoso Jason Becker to replace Vai prior to recording his third solo LP, A Little Ain't Enough in 1991.
 A hard rock album produced by Bob Rock, A Little Ain't Enough achieved RIAA gold status shortly after its January 1991 release.
 Before starting a support tour for A Little Ain't Enough, Becker was diagnosed with Lou Gehrig's disease, rendering him unable to perform onstage.
 Guitarist Joe Holmes stood in for Becker during the tour.
 Later in 1991, Nirvana and grunge rock emerged, altering popular tastes and suddenly making Roth's brand of hard rock seem unfashionable.
 Roth's band fractured shortly following the tour's completion.